aniou/morfe/README.md

 whole code snippets from [Foenix IDE](https://github.com/Trinity-11/FoenixIDE) by Daniel Tremblay.

-When I was in doubt (usually) I was able to find solution and hints into [Foenix Kernel Code](https://github.com/Trinity-11/Kernel_FMX/) created and maintained by https://github.com/pweingar/
+When I was in doubt (usually) I was able to find solution and hints in [Foenix Kernel Code](https://github.com/Trinity-11/Kernel_FMX/) created and maintained by https://github.com/pweingar/